espelion/f1_racer_ai_agent/README.md

 ### Built With <a id="built-with"></a>
 This F1 Racer AI Agent is built with `Python 3.11` and is designed for containerization using `Docker`.
-The agent's text generation can be extended with NLP libraries such as NLTK or Transformers (e.g., from Hugging Face), and potentially leverage Large Language Models like <a href="https://github.com/espelion/f1_racer_ai_agent/tree/feature/gemini-generator#gemini">Gemini</a>, though the current primary implementation uses a template-based approach.
+The agent's text generation can be extended with NLP libraries such as NLTK or <a href="https://github.com/espelion/f1_racer_ai_agent/tree/feature/transformer-generator#transformer">Transformers</a> (e.g., from Hugging Face), and potentially leverage Large Language Models like <a href="https://github.com/espelion/f1_racer_ai_agent/tree/feature/gemini-generator#gemini">Gemini</a>, though the current primary implementation uses a template-based approach.
 * [![Python][Python]][Python-url]
 * [![Docker][Docker]][Docker-url]
 * [![NLTK][NLTK]][NLTK-url]